About us

 MISSION and VISION

-Ajuda de Desenvolvimento de Povo para Povo Guiné-Bissau (ADPP-GB) is a local Bissau-Guinean Non-Governmental Organization.
+Ajuda de Desenvolvimento de Povo para Povo Guiné-Bissau (ADPP-GB) is a National Bissau-Guinean Non-Governmental Non-for-Profit Organisation.

-The mission of ADPP-GB is to support the people in Guinea-Bissau in general and the neediest communities through economic, social and cultural development projects, with the aim of increasing the well-being of the people through their active participation.
+The mission of ADPP-GB is to support the people in Guinea-Bissau in general and the neediest communities through economic, social, and cultural development projects.
+The aim is to increase the well-being of the people through their active participation.

 VISION

-Our approach is to promote solidarity among people by establishing a foundation and creating the organisational framework so that many people get access to participate actively in the development of the country and create their future.
+Our approach is to promote solidarity among people by establishing a foundation and creating an organisational framework so that many people participate actively in the development of the country and thereby shape their future.

-Human Rights and Gender Equality, economic and social empowerment of people, environmental sustainability and awareness of current world issues are cross-cutting themes to all ADPP-GB programmes.
+Human Rights and Gender Equality, economic and social empowerment, environmental sustainability, and awareness of current world issues are cross-cutting themes in all ADPP-GB programmes.

 ADPP-GB implements projects in 4 main programmes: